 The Municipality shall notify the AMEA President or designee of each formal orientation held by the Municipality.
-The notice will be sent electronically no less than four (4) days in advance of the orientation.
-The notice will include, if available, the date, time, location, name of new AMEA covered employee, and the assigned Department.
-During the orientation, AMEA will be permitted to give a fifteen (15) minute presentation to new AMEA covered employee(s).
+The notice will be sent electronically no less than three (3) days in advance of the orientation.
+The notice will include, if available, the date, time, location, name of newly hired or rehired AMEA covered employee, and the assigned Department.